grozadanut/server-infrastructure/README.md

 Examples:
 - `/mnt/ofbiz` - config files, scripts etc.
 - `/mnt/filestash` - config files

+**IMPORTANT: ** currently `/mnt/filestash` is not used because filestash requires `filestash` user to have rw acces to this folder, for which `root` is the owner, so we get a permission error.
+Instead a `filestash` docker volume is used for config data.
+This means `filestash` volume needs to be backed up manually, or filestash configuration will be lost on server migrations.

 - `/mnt/portainer` - config, database files

 ### Tenant specific folders go in root path: